-All types of silver, from flatware to service pieces, naturally speak to the Christmas season with all their shine and richness.
+All types of silver, from flatware to service pieces, naturally speak to special occasions with all their shine and richness.
 Beloved collections, often handed down and pulled into service, fill our tables and our rooms.
-And perhaps the star of the holiday show is silver in the dramatic repoussé style with its surface almost completely covered with intricate flowers and other detailing.
+And perhaps the star of the holiday season is silver in the dramatic repoussé style with its surface almost completely covered with intricate flowers and other detailing.
 Repoussé from the French, meaning “pushed back,” refers to any type of ornamentation in which the design is raised in relief on the reverse or interior side of the metal material at hand.
 While smiths extensively practiced the technique throughout history, the word’s first known use appeared in the early 1800s as silversmiths in America thoroughly embraced the method.

 An antique monogrammed footed repoussé silver serving tray brings a formal note to any occasion (Kirk Stieff).